 After talking to a few blogger friends I decided to upgrade my system to blog more efficiently, so here it is:

 I upgraded to Mac.
 I was going to go iMac first but then my like for Laptops got in between.
 I bought a 13inch MacBook Pro.

 Its fast, beautiful and very practical.
 I can now get every work of mine done faster.
 Mac is more stable than Windows because the Apple handles both hardware and software on its own making the configuration highly stable and keeps it more compatible with future updates too.

 I would recommend you to get a Mac if you want to shift to professional blogging, it will be an ideal investment you will appreciate later.

 I also upgraded my blog plugins, here’s everything that has been changed:

 - Stopped using W3Total Cache, Started using WP Rocket

 I also bought a few subscription-based tools and SaaS which include:

 I flew to Mumbai in August with my family, we had lots of fun and enjoyed every day of our trip.
-I love spending time on the beach, its refreshing and you feel rejuvenated.
+I love spending time on the beach, it is refreshing and you feel rejuvenated.

 I also read crushing it!
 The book is like a life coach for entrepreneurs.
 I will talk about in a future post soon.